spatialthoughts/courses/python-dataviz-output/09_multilayer_maps.md

 ## Overview

 [Folium](https://python-visualization.github.io/folium/) supports creating maps with multiple layers.
-Recent versions of GeoPandas have built-in support to create interactive folium maps from a GeoDataFrame.
+Recent versions of GeoPandas have built-in support to create interactive folium maps from a GeoDataFrame using the `explore()` function.

 In this section, we will create a multi-layer interactive map using 2 vector datasets.